khadas/khadas_docs/linux/source/vim1/WriteSDImageToEmmc.md

 ## Boot from SD/USB

 1. **Write the firmware to an SD card or USB thumbdrive**.
-To make a bootable media, please refer to: [How to write firmware to SD/USB](BootFromExtMedia#Install-Image-to-SD-USB-Storage).
+To make a bootable media, please refer to: [Install Image to SD-USB Storage](BootFromExtMedia#Install-Image-to-SD-USB-Storage).
 2. **Boot the system from SD card or USB thumbdrive**.
-Please refer to the boot method: [Boot System from External Media](BootFromExtMedia.html).
+Please refer to the boot method: [Boot From External Media](BootFromExtMedia.html).

 ## Write OS Image to eMMC